rderooy/dosbox-x-wiki/Guide:MS-DOS.md

  IMGMOUNT 2 hdd.img -t hdd -size 512,63,2,520 -fs none
 ```
 If you specify a different size value then 32MB for the IMGMAKE command, pay close attention to the output of IMGMAKE as you will need to adjust the IMGMOUNT size parameter values accordingly.
-The IMGMOUNT size parameter should be ``512,<sectors>,<heads>,<cylinders>``.
+The IMGMOUNT size parameter should be 512,<sectors>,<heads>,<cylinders>.

-During installation, the installer will insist on a blank disk to be labelled "SELECT COPY".
-Unfortunately while it seems the installer should allow the use of the B: drive for this purpose this does not seem to work in practice.
+During install, the installer will insist on a blank disk to be labelled "SELECT COPY".
+Unfortunately will it seems the installer should allow to use the B: drive for this purpose this does not seem to work in practice.
 ```
  IMGMAKE SELECT_COPY.IMG -t fd_720
  BOOT SETUP.IMG SELECT_COPY.IMG